Menu

 I switched Home and Admin such that now Admin uses the untagged network and Home uses tagged network.

-Now the problem occured on Admin interface.
+Now the problem occurs on the Admin interface.
 It looks like this problem is specific to the untagged network.

 Hope that generates some interest and suggestions.